 "An Earth ship is launched to study the planet Venus.
 Rodak observes the rocket and is furious that the Earth people are invading his territory.
 He decides to attack the spaceship and render it inoperable.
 Goldar is called for help and goes after the rocket.
 Goldar attaches himself, in rocket form, to the disabled ship and starts to fly it home.
 Rodak causes Goldar to lose control and he lets go of the rocket, sending it crashing to Earth.
 Two hunters find the ship and notice part of the hull is a golden color.
 Believing it to be real gold, the hunters think they are rich.
 Mikko and Gam search for the lost ship and landing beside it.
 Suddenly, there is a large explosion, and through the smoke emerges the monster Rada (Kindora)!
 Gam’s powers are useless against the creature, so Mikko calls for Goldar.
 As Goldar attacks, they notice that Rada has the power to rejuvenate lost limbs.
 After a short fight, Rada retreats.
 The two hunters are rushed to the hospital, but by the time they arrive, all that is left are their skeletons.
 The doctors say that the cause is a living orange liquid which was brought to Earth on the rocket ship.
 Mathusam tells Goldar that Rada must be destroyed before it can spread more of the orange liquid."

-On this day in 1971, Doctor Who aired "The Dæmons: Part 3."
-This served as the twenty-third episode of the program's eighth season, and here's the plot summary from IMDB.com:
+On this day in 1971 (in the United Kingdom), Doctor Who aired "The Dæmons: Part 3."
+This served as the twenty-third episode of the program's eighth season.
+According to our friends at IMDB.com, here's the plot summary:

 "The Doctor explains to his friends that the Master is trying to gain the power of the last of the Daemons, a race who influenced Earth's development, while the Master brings the rest of the village under his control."